abpframework/abp/docs/en/CLI.md

 ### update

 Updating all ABP related packages can be tedious since there are many packages of the framework and modules.
 This command automatically updates all ABP related NuGet and NPM packages in a solution or project to the latest versions.
+You can run it in the root folder of your solutions.

 Usage: